Ivan Smirnov (aviator): After the war

 Back in The Netherlands, Smirnov took up old activities and began to fly on his beloved Java route again.
 But in 1948 Smirnov got an offer he could not resist.
 He was asked to pilot a World Tour.
 The American Atlas Supply Company, a subsidiary of the Standard Oil Company of New Jersey, was planning a 100-day round-the-world flight on which heads of important American firms would act as their own commercial travellers.
 The plane in which they flew would be a travelling stockroom, loaded with colour films, scale models, give-away samples and literature in many languages.
 The Sky Merchant, a Douglas DC4, was to travel a route of 80.000 kilometres, crossing the equator six times, visiting all five continents, twenty-eight countries and forty-five principal cities.
 Smirnov was delighted.

 Postwar, Smirnov was eventually grounded for medical reasons after 30,000+ flying hours, but remained with KLM as a senior advisor until his retirement in August 1949.

 Personal life

 After moving to the Netherlands in 1921 Smirnov lived in Amsterdam.
 In October 1925 he married the Danish actress Margot Linnet, whom he had met in June of that year in Copenhagen.
 In 1929, he became a naturalized Dutch citizen with the name Iwan Wasiliwitsj Smirnoff, a spelling he always used himself.
 He moved to Heemstede in 1936, where he named his house De Pelikaan after the airplane of his record flight.
 After Margot's death from cancer in July 1947 he married the American heiress Mina (Niki) Redwood in September 1948 in New York.
 He did not have children in either marriage.
-In November 1952 Mina and Ivan moved from Heemstede to Cala d'Or on the Balearic island of Majorca.
+In November 1952 Mina and Ivan moved from Heemstede to Cala d'Or on the Balearic island of Mallorca.
 He died in Palma on 28 October 1956 and was buried on the island.
 However, on 20 November 1959, he was reinterred in Heemstede.